The Best American Poetry: Critical reception of the series

 However, the Academy article also noted that the series and its editors are "often criticized for their selections and assessments (common complaints include the exclusion of experimental poets, lack of diversity, and allegiance to poetry's "old guard") [...]"

+In a 2025 retrospective, Elisa Gabbert, a poetry columnist for The New York Times, wrote that "the ratio of poems I find appealing to not is about the same as it would be in a good journal".
+She also wrote that she previously regarded the poems as "models for being a poet" but later saw them as "models for being, full stop."